 Keep in mind that over the course of a very long relationship, couples do not spend a lot of time in bed making love; but they do spend a lot of time talking to each other.
 It is desirable, therefore, for someone to present himself/herself as interesting.
 And, in order to be interesting, that person must do interesting things!

 Of course, what strikes one person as interesting may not seem so to someone else.
 I think it is reasonable to try to determine what is interesting to the other person, but it is not reasonable to submerge one’s own interests entirely.
 It is not sensible to pretend an interest in professional sports, for instance, or medieval art, since keeping up that pretense for any length of time would become onerous and unworkable.
 Still, it is desirable to try something new.
 In fact, I think that is one aspect of doing something interesting during this very early period in a relationship.
 It should be just a little novel to the other person, and, perhaps, to both people.
 These activities may be divided into different categories:

 - Sports, or other physical activities.
 Not tennis, which requires a separation of twenty or thirty feet.
 Hiking (or taking a walk) through an unfamiliar setting—perhaps a park or a nature preserve.
 Jogging or swimming are activities that people can do together.

 - Other outdoor activities.
 Taking a boat ride or going to a zoo.
 Apple picking.
 Making a picnic.
 Going together to a sporting event.

-- Going to an unusual or special restaurant (as part of doing something else). i.e. A restaurant on the water or one that has unfamiliar foods or a unique setting.
+- Going to an unusual or special restaurant (as part of doing something else).
+This could be a restaurant on the water or one that has unfamiliar foods or a unique setting.

 - Cultural activities (in the widest sense of the word).
 Not only museums or outdoor concerts, but also comedy and jazz clubs.